Appearance

 bash

-npx caliper check --fixAuto-applies suggested fixes directly to your working tree files.
+npx caliper review --fixAuto-applies suggested fixes directly to your working tree files.
 Each fix is applied in place — review the changes with git diff before committing.

 bash

-npx caliper check --hookNon-interactive mode designed for git pre-commit hooks.
+npx caliper gateNon-interactive mode designed for git pre-commit hooks.
+Requires ANTHROPIC_API_KEY.
 Exits with code 1 if blocking findings are found, code 0 otherwise.
 No interactive prompts.

 To install as a git pre-commit hook, add to .git/hooks/pre-commit: